 Fine motor skills enable a child to perform certain tasks, such as holding a spoon or a pencil, manipulating small objects, and picking up pieces of cereal between the thumb and finger.
 There are special types of physical and occupational therapy that focus on improving these kinds of skills.

 3. Sensory Skills

 Sensory skills include hearing, seeing, tasting, touching, and smelling.
 A child with cerebral palsy may have difficulty processing information from these senses, which is called a sensory processing disorder.
 Children with sensory processing disorders may be hypersensitive, which means they may dislike being touched or dressed, startle easily at small sounds, and seem unable to tolerate normal lighting.
 On the other hand, children with sensory processing disorders may be hyposensitive, which means they seem restless, seek stimulation, and do not startle or respond to loud noises.

 4. Language Skills

 Muscle strength in the mouth and tongue are necessary for vocal sound control.
-Having the ability to hear and process sound also is important for development of language.
+Having the ability to hear and process sound also is important for the development of language.
 Children with cerebral palsy may lack these language skills, which will delay their ability to speak.
-At birth until five months of age, a baby that is developing normally will react to loud sounds, turn the head toward a sound source, watch the face of person speaking, make pleasure and displeasure sounds (laugh, giggle, cry, fuss), and make noise when spoken to.
+At birth until five months of age, a baby that is developing normally will react to loud sounds, turn the head toward a sound source, watch the face of the person speaking, make pleasure and displeasure sounds (laugh, giggle, cry, fuss), and make noise when spoken to.
 Children who struggle with language production or comprehension, or have difficulty swallowing, may benefit from speech therapy.

 5. Social and Emotional Development